List of 40 Famous Forests in India to visit

 Hotel in Bhitarkanika National Park

-18. Rajaji National Park Uttarakhand
+18. Rajaji National Park, Uttarakhand

 Rajaji National Park is known for its panoramic natural landscape and lush biodiversity, which reside in the Shivalik regions of the Himalayan Mountains range.
 The park is named after the only native Governor-General of India, C. Rajagopalachari.